Fast Food Industry Trends, Stats, and Analysis

 Which fast food brand has the highest brand value?

 Per Statista, McDonald’s has the highest brand value.
 In 2020, they had $40.53 billion in sales revenue, $22 billion more than the chain in second.
-When it comes to other metrics, like number of units sold, Subway is number one.
+When it comes to other metrics—like number of units sold—there are a few major players, but Subway is number one.
 What about sales per unit?
 That’s where Chick-Fil-A wins out.
 Raising Cane’s was third in that category.
-What sets them apart?
+What sets these major companies apart?
 Taste, service, and nearly fanatical customer loyalty.
-That’s what makes these fast food restaurants stand out above the rest.
+That’s what makes these fast food restaurants a popular choice among consumers.

-What are some of the latest fast food industry trends?
+What are some of the latest key trends in the fast food industry trends?

 The fast food industry’s trending toward serving the customer more fully.
-And not just one type of customer, but customers with many different preferences and dietary needs.
-From vegan and plant-based to keto and low-carb, the rise in specialty diets has forced even fast food restaurants to make adjustments.
+And not just one type of customer, but customers with different dietary needs and consumer preferences.
+From vegan and plant-based burgers to keto and low-carb pasta, the rise in healthy food specialty diets has forced even fast food restaurants to make adjustments to offer healthier options.

 That customer service stretches beyond just diet—it trickles over into the full customer experience.
 Amazon allows consumers to order almost any product to their door with just a click.
-UberEats and GrubHub do the same, but with food.
+Online food delivery services like UberEats and GrubHub do the same, but with food.
 Because technology has advanced so rapidly, consumers have come to expect ultimate ease and convenience in everything they do.
-The fast food restaurants that want to survive are nimbly adapting to these customer demands.
-Those who aren’t making the changes necessary may not be around much longer.
+The fast food businesses that want to survive are nimbly adapting to these consumer demands.
+Fast food franchises who aren’t making the changes necessary may not be around much longer.

 How would we analyze the fast food industry?

-A quick analysis of the fast food industry shows that it’s indeed growing.
+A quick analysis of the fast food sector shows that it’s indeed experiencing steady growth.
 That said, it’s also becoming more competitive as more restaurants are entering the market.
 Innovation is driving change and restaurants need to provide fast service and better offerings in order to stay top of mind for customers.
-As technology has advanced, consumers now expect more.
-With the rise of DoorDash and slick mobile apps for online ordering, customers want more convenient solutions than ever before.
+As technology has advanced, the demand for convenient purchase options such as self-serve kiosks and fast food meal delivery services has increased.
+With the rise of DoorDash and similar online delivery services, customers want more convenient solutions than ever before.

 What can fast food restaurants do to stay relevant?

-Consumers are becoming increasingly choosy.
+Consumers are becoming increasingly choosy, and the demand for faster dining options is growing.
 The rise of numerous and varied fast food and quick service restaurant options has given them that luxury.
-With so many options available and so many restaurants vying for consumer attention, what can fast food restaurants do to stand out?
-Here are some suggestions.
+With so many options available and so many restaurants vying for consumer attention, what can fast food chains do to stand out?
+Here are some important factors for businesses to keep in mind.

 Serve tasty food with a low cost to produce

 Taste matters to consumers.
+It’s one of the key factors for successful businesses in the food industry.
 The data shows that taste reigns supreme, even over the nutritional value of the food.
-To find the holy grail, run a fast food restaurant where the cost of goods sold is very low and the amount of money you make per sale is high.
+To find the holy grail, run a fast food outlet where the cost of goods sold is very low and the amount of money you make per sale is high.
 In short, use quality, yet affordable ingredients, provide premium service, and charge a premium price.
+Even when you factor in labor costs, you’ll still turn a pretty profit.

 Provide better service

 “My pleasure,” says every Chick-Fil-A employee.
-And it’s paid off.
-Their impeccable customer service is why they sit atop the list when it comes to consumer satisfaction, followed closely by Chipotle.
+And it has paid off.
+Customer service is another major factor for fast food restaurants.
+Chick-Fil-A’s impeccable customer service is why they sit atop the list of major fast food chains when it comes to consumer satisfaction and customer engagement, followed closely by Chipotle.
 Their drive thru lines move fast, they give plenty of dipping sauces, and they do it all with a smile.
-Chick-Fil-A’s incredible service has created no shortage of loyal customers, including 2021 NBA Finals MVP, Giannis Antetekounmpo, who posted a video of himself going through the drive thru for 50 nuggets the morning after he dropped 50 points to claim an NBA championship.
-That’s the type of brand loyalty and free publicity you can earn you when you focus on delighting customers in every interaction.
+Speaking of key players, Chick-Fil-A’s incredible service has created no shortage of loyal customers, including 2021 NBA Finals MVP, Giannis Antetekounmpo, who posted a video of himself going through the drive thru for 50 nuggets the morning after he dropped 50 points to claim an NBA championship.
+That’s the type of brand loyalty and free publicity you can earn you when you focus on enhancing the customers’ dining experiences.

 Find the right restaurant management software

-It’s hard to delight customers when you don’t have efficient processes and systems in place.
+It’s hard to increase customer engagement and consumer spending when you don’t have efficient processes and systems in place.
 This starts with the right restaurant management software.
 If you can’t stay organized, service speed slows down and customers can quickly become disgruntled.
 The great news is there are solutions—the technology’s out there.
 And getting it set up is truly the critical first step to having great customer service and running a restaurant people want to be loyal to.

 From keeping track of orders to running your back of house operations and tracking employee time, we can help.